Cumaná: History

+Geography

+Climate

+The city has a hot semi arid (Koppen: BSh) climate, narrowly bordering a tropical savanna climate (Koppen: Aw).

 Attractions

 The city features a wide variety of colonial style architecture still in excellent condition.
 The San Antonio de la Eminencia Castle, a large Spanish fort, is open to the public and can be seen from the beach.
 Also surviving is the Santa Maria de la Cabeza castle, which was built in 1669.
 The Museo del Mar (Museum of the Sea) displays marine and maritime artifacts.

 Indigenous species

 The Cumana region is home to the Endler's livebearer, a vibrantly coloured aquarium fish named after John Endler who discovered it in nearby Laguna de Los Patos.
 This fish is now extinct within the lake but survives in home aquaria across the world.